Ukrainian refugees hope for peace, but more expected to flee

 "I am planning to come back to Ukraine."

-Meanwhile, refugees across the region were trying to establish some kind of normalcy.
+Meanwhile, refugees across the region were trying to establish some kind of normality.

 At a supermarket-turned-shelter in Rzeszow, south-eastern Poland, volunteers and children played tug-of-war, drew tattoos and made drawings, with the Beverly Hills Cop movie soundtrack blasting on the speakers.